repository-preservation/lcmap-chipmunk/README.md

 The `/chips` resource provides a way to retrieve raw raster data.
 It gets a list of chips, encoded as JSON, in response to spatio-temporal queries.

-Please note: the `ubid` parameter corresponds to the name of a layer defined in the registry.
-These parameter names are selected to maintain compatability with [Merlin][1].

 ```
 http GET localhost:5656/chips \
      ubid==lc08_srb1          \